jongpie/NebulaLogger/README.md

 Once you've created your Apex or Flow plugin(s), you will also need to configure the custom metadata type `LoggerSObjectHandler__mdt` to specify the name(s) of Apex class and Flow to run.

 ![Logger Handler Configuration](./content/logger-handler-configuration.png)

+### New Beta Plugin: Slack Integration

+The optional [Slack plugin](./nebula-logger-plugins/Slack/) leverages the Nebula Logger plugin framework to automatically send Slack notifications for logs that meet a certain (configurable) logging level.
+The plugin also serves as a functioning example of how to build your own plugin for Nebula Logger, such as how to:

+-   Use Apex to apply custom logic to `Log__c` and `LogEntry__c` records
+-   Add custom fields and list views to Logger's objects
+-   Extend permission sets to include field-level security for your custom fields
+-   Leverage the new `LoggerSObjectHandlerPluginParameter__mdt` CMDT object to store configuration for your plugin

+Check out the [Slack plugin](./nebula-logger-plugins/Slack/) for more details on how to install & customize the plugin

 ## Managing Logs